Reflections and torsion theories for selfinjective algebras: Abstract

 \section{Abstract}

-We introduce the notation of reflections for selfinjective algebras and determine the transformations of Brauer trees associated with reflections.
+We introduce the notion of reflections for selfinjective algebras from the point of view of torsion theories induced by two-term tilting complexes.
+As an application, we determine the transformations of Brauer trees associated with reflections.
 In particular, we provide a way to transform every Brauer tree into a Brauer line.